Meier Teich: During the Holocaust

 By the 1940s, Teich had established himself as a local community leader in Suceava.
 In 1941, Romania, aligned with Nazi Germany, initiated the deportation of its Jewish population to occupied Transnistria.
 Teich, along with approximately 5,000 Bukovian and Bessarabian Jews, was sent to Sharhorod.
 There, they were forced to dwell under desolate conditions in a ghetto alongside the 2,000 predominantly Ukrainian-speaking Jews native to the town.
-For his knowledge in Romanian and German languages and law, Teich was elected chairman of a joint council representing the various communities in the ghetto on November 17, 1941, with Abraham Reicher serving as his deputy.
+For his knowledge in Romanian and German languages and law, and experience as a community leader, Teich was elected chairman of a joint council representing the various communities in the ghetto on November 17, 1941, with Abraham Reicher serving as his deputy.
 Until the ghetto's liberation in 1944, Teich remained the leading representative of the community.

-Many of the Jews in the Shargorod ghetto died of disease, 1,449 from a typhus epidemic in early 1942, or were deported to labor camps, leaving only about 2,971 deported Jews (2,731 from Bukovina and 240 from Bessarabia) alive on September 1, 1943, though about 500 Jews originally from Dorohoi were relocated to the village of Capushterna in 1943, as a part of the relocation of 1,000 Jews to ten nearby villages.
+Many of the Jews in the Shargorod ghetto died of disease, 1,449 from a typhus epidemic in early 1942, or were deported to labor camps, leaving only about 2,971 deported Jews (2,731 from Bukovina and 240 from Bessarabia) alive on September 1, 1943, though about 500 Jews originally from Dorohoi were relocated to the village of Capusterna (Kopystyryn) in 1943, as a part of the relocation of 1,000 Jews to ten nearby villages.
 Only four Jews in Shargorod died because of typhus between October 1942 and February 1943, partly because of Meier Teich's leadership.
 Six Jews were executed on March 20, 1942, for leaving the ghetto without permission; Teich was not able to stop this.
 The local Jews fared well under Teich's leadership.
 The number of local Transnistrian Jews in Shargorod was originally 1,800 in round numbers in late 1941.
 The number was almost equally large on January 31, 1943, 1,800 in round numbers.
 According to a survivor of the deportations from Suceava in Bukovina, Zeef Scharf, "There were very few victims among the local Jews because the typhus was a customary thing in these areas and almost all the locals had gotten natural immunity".
 About 400 Jews fled to Shargorod from elsewhere, including the German-occupied area east of the Bug River, and were provided by the local Jewish committee under Teich's leadership with the necessary documents.